nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Deleting a supplier : `delete`

-Deletes the specified supplier from the address book.
+Deletes the specified supplier from SupplyCentral.

 Format: `delete NAME`

 * Deletes the person with the specified `NAME`.

 Examples:
-* `delete Amy` deletes the supplier of name `Amy` in the address book.
+* `delete Amy` deletes the supplier of name `Amy` in SupplyCentral.

 ### Clearing all entries : `clear`

-Clears all entries from the address book, including all tracked goods.
+Clears all entries from SupplyCentral, including all tracked goods.

 Format: `clear`